Now you can explore Robert Burns Ellisland Farm – faithfully recreated in Minecraft.

 Download Explore Ellisland here

-(You will need to have Minecraft installed on your PC to play)
+(You will need to have Minecraft installed on your PC or the Bedrock version on an appropriate mobile device to play)

 Volunteers are directly involved in the Trust’s efforts to conserve the site and grounds of Ellisland, as well as telling its story.
 Find out more about volunteering at Ellisland.